Online Appendix A — R essentials

 While you can and should download RStudio to your own computer, initially we recommend using Posit Cloud.
 This is an online version of RStudio that is provided by Posit.
 We will use this so that you can focus on getting comfortable with R and RStudio in an environment that is consistent.
 This way you do not have to worry about what computer you have or installation permissions, amongst other things.

-The free version of Posit Cloud is free as is no financial cost.
-The trade-off is that it is not very powerful, and it is sometimes slow, but for the purposes of getting started it is enough.
+The free version of Posit Cloud is free, as in no financial cost.
+The trade-off is that it is not powerful, and it is sometimes slow, but for the purposes of getting started it is enough.

 We will now start going through some code.
 Actively write this all out yourself.